daugsbi/simpleen-cli/README.md

 <!-- commandsstop -->

-# Beta
+# Version Control

-This version is part of an open beta of Simpleen.
 As a precaution please make sure that the project is under version control before running `simpleen translate`.
 Feel free to get in touch with us for feedback, discussions, improvements or tweet and blog about Simpleen.